machinewrapped/gpt-subtrans/readme.md

 ## Version History

+Version 0.5 adds support for the gpt-instruct models and a refactored code base to support different translation engines.
+For most users, the recommendation is still to use the **gpt-3.5-turbo-16k** model with batch sizes of between (10,100) lines, for the best combination of performance/cost and translation quality.

+Version 0.4 features significant optimisations to the GUI making it more responsive and usable, along with numerous bug fixes.

 Version 0.2 employs a new prompting approach that greatly reduces desyncs caused by GPT merging together source lines in the translation.
 This can reduce the naturalness of the translation when the source and target languages have very different grammar, but it provides a better base for a human to polish the output.

 The instructions have also been made more detailed, with multiple examples of correct output for GPT to reference, and the generation of summaries has been improved so that GPT is better able to understand the context of the batch it is translating.
 Additionally, double-clicking a scene or batch now allows the summary to be edited by hand, which can greatly improve the results of a retranslation and of subsequent batches or scenes.
 Individually lines can also be edited by double-clicking them.